 What is Collision Auto Insurance?

 All states in the U.S. have laws regarding a minimal level of liability insurance that must be carried by anyone operating a vehicle on public roads and highways.
 This coverage is meant to protect you against lawsuits and protect others whom you may be involved in an accident with.
-There are other types of insurance coverage as well, including collision insurance, as well, but what is it and what can it do for you?
+There are other types of coverage as well, including collision, as well, but what is it and what can it do for you?

 Protection for Your Vehicle